pytransitions/transitions/README.md

 ![state diagram example](https://user-images.githubusercontent.com/205986/47524268-725c1280-d89a-11e8-812b-1d3b6e667b91.png)

-Also, have a look at our [example](./examples) IPython/Jupyter notebooks for a more detailed example.
+Also, have a look at our [example](./examples) IPython/Jupyter notebooks for a more detailed example about how to use and edit graphs.

 ### <a name="hsm"></a>Hierarchical State Machine (HSM)